katebeavis/pr-hero/README.md

 ## To do

-- PR Hero has very basic styling at the moment, and no there is no UX, it is very functional so this needs to be improved
+- PR Hero has very basic styling at the moment, and there is no UX, it is very functional so this needs to be improved

 - To change the repo that data is being pulled from, you have to change it in the code.
 Next step is to add a front end interface where you can add/change the repo